Sparse Gaussian Process Potentials: Application to Lithium Diffusivity in Superionic Conducting Solid Electrolytes: Introduction

-Neural-networks scale linearly with the size of data $n$ but they contain a huge number of optimizable parameters and require big data to avoid over-fitting.
+Training of neural-networks scale linearly with the size of data $n$ but they contain a huge number of optimizable parameters and require big data to avoid over-fitting.
 On the other hand, the kernel methods where a covariance matrix is constructed and inverted, are (almost) non-parametric but scale as $n^2$ for construction and $n^3$ for inversion of the covariance matrix.
-Considering that a single FP calculation for a system with $N$ atoms yields $3N+1$ data components, the size of covariance matrix becomes huge even with a small number of training data.
+Considering that a single FP calculation for a system with $N$ atoms yields $3N+1$ data components (energy and forces), the size of covariance matrix becomes huge even with a small number of training data.
 Because of this unfavorable scaling, a critical issue is balancing of the global exploration versus local exploitation in sampling the data.
-For instance, in some on-the-fly learning algorithms the ML model is continuously updated during MD which guaranties the sufficient accuracy but instead undermines its transferability.
-Here we explore low-rank approximations of the covariance matrix for improving the scalability and an adaptive sampling algorithm for optimal generation of the training data and global exploration.
-In addition we show that local expert models can be merged to yield a global, transferable, scalable, and accurate universal potential.
+For instance, in some on-the-fly learning algorithms the ML model is continuously updated during MD which keeps the model locally accurate but undermines its transferability.